lapalisse/FlexTimer/README.md

   - use as little memory as possible
   - be flexible on the following points:
      - memory handling scheme (malloc, fixed array, etc.)
-     - time handling: you can choose the time units you want to use (ms, us, s) with little efforts
+     - time handling: you can choose the time units you want to use (ms, us, s) with little effort
      - loop handling: you have a few options here
   - being able to handle time overflow, so you don't have to!
     (ex: microseconds in a 32 bits environment start over in 70 minutes: you don't want to care about that)
   - real added value: it will free you of thinking of a lot of problems
   - being easy to use on modern systems with little effort (ex: on Unix systems)
   - it can run on modern systems too, and be quite efficient
+  - putting processor in wait mode to prevent electric consumption

 Examples:
 1/
+Repeating an action every ms
 2/
-You want to flash a light 10 times.
+You want to flash a light 10 times, then stop.

 It is meant to be extremely simple, but also efficient.